Jonhycub/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is my first javascript project: Rock Paper Scissors!
+This is my Rock Paper Scissors project made with HTML, CSS and JavaScript.